-Today on Twitter I saw a tweet by Andreas Hubenthal, who I already know since early school years.
+Today on Twitter, I saw a tweet by Andreas Hubenthal, who I have already known since my early school years.
 He mentioned Instagantt, which is a two-way synchronization extension for the popular task management application Asana.
-As the solution name already suggested it was designed to enable Gantt charting for projects you are managing on Asana and as a project manager I wanted to check that out more and gave it a test drive.
+As the solution name already suggested, it was designed to enable Gantt charting for projects you are managing on Asana, and as a project manager, I wanted to check that out more and give it a test drive.

-You only have to connect it up to your Asana account by logging in with your credentials or authentication via a social media platform account and then you may choose in what project you want to work in.
-If you don’t have a project just quickly create one on Asana before you try gantting the void.
+You only have to connect it up to your Asana account by logging in with your credentials or authentication via a social media platform account, and then you may choose what project you want to work on.
+If you don’t have a project, just quickly create one on Asana before you try gantting the void.

 What is a Gantt Chart?

 A Gantt chart is a visualization of activities represented by bar elements that have a width to reflect their planned duration on a time axis.
 This type of chart that is popular for project management was named after Henry Gantt, who was an American mechanical engineer and management consultant.
 Gantt designed this type of visualization around the years of 1910 – 1915.

 Even though Instagantt seems to work with all browsers I tested, I found that it worked a little crunchy in Internet Explorer.
 Browsers like Chrome felt a little better from my personal user experience, especially with drag and drop controls.

 In Instagantt, you are able to create tasks and sub-task items that you can associate with metadata, such as a timeframe in which that particular task has to be worked on.
 You can also map these tasks into sections to keep a better overview in case you are managing complex projects with several phases or that require input from different teams.